siddiqur-54/CPU_Design/README.md

 ### Introduction
-This project focus on designing a CPU on NI Multisim circuit simulator software
+This project focus on designing a CPU
 ### Features
 - Word size of CPU = 5
 - Supported ALU operation s= NOT, ROR